-National Middle Children’s Day was created by Elizabeth Walker in the 1980s.
-It was originally intended to be observed on the second Saturday in August, however, along the way it has become generally accepted to celebrate it on August 12.
-In a newspaper article submitted by her grandson, Litton Walker, III, Walker stated that she wanted to create a National day to honor those children “born in the middle of families” who she felt were “left out.”
+Elizabeth Walker created National Middle Children’s Day in the 1980s.
+The first celebrations took place on the second Saturday in August.
+However, along the way, it has become generally accepted to celebrate it on August 12th.
+In a newspaper article submitted by her grandson, Litton Walker, III, Walker stated that she wanted to create a National Day to honor those children “born in the middle of families” who she felt were “left out.”
 The name was later changed to National Middle Child Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 On August 12th in History